clearcare/policies/source/sections/01-introduction.md

 ## 1.3 Compliance Inheritance

 Cloudticity provides compliant hosted software infrastructure for its customers.
 Cloudticity is going through a HIPAA compliance audit by a national, 3rd party compliance firm, to validate and map organizational policies and technical settings to HIPAA rules.
-Cloudticity's infrastructure at AWS is HITRUST Certified.

 Cloudticity signs business associate agreements (BAAs) with its customers.
 These BAAs outline Cloudticity obligations and customer obligations, as well as liability in the case of a breach.
 In providing infrastructure and managing security configurations that are a part of the technology requirements that exist in HIPAA and HITRUST, as well as future compliance frameworks, Cloudticity manages various aspects of compliance for customers.
 The aspects of compliance that Cloudticity manages for customers are inherited by customers, and Cloudticity assumes the risk associated with those aspects of compliance.
-In doing so, Cloudticity helps customers achieve and maintain compliance, as well as mitigates customers risk.
+In doing so, Cloudticity helps customers achieve and maintain compliance, as well as mitigate risk.

 Cloudticity does not act as a covered entity.
 When Cloudticity does operate as a business associate (not a subcontractor), Cloudticity does not interface with users to obtain or provide access to ePHI.
-Access to ePHI is through our customers' applications.
+Access to ePHI is handled through our customers' applications.

 Certain aspects of compliance cannot be inherited.
 Because of this, Cloudticity customers, in order to achieve full compliance or HITRUST Certification, must implement certain organizational policies.
 These policies and aspects of compliance fall outside of the services and obligations of Cloudticity.